zameer-Gimba/tesla-gamestop-stock-analysis/README.md

 python test.py
 ```
 Note: Testing is optional for this project since the primary deliverable is a Jupyter Notebook with interactive visualizations.

+📌 Note on Plot Rendering in the Notebook

+When this Jupyter Notebook is downloaded and opened outside its original execution environment, the interactive plots may not render correctly in some viewers (for example, GitHub’s notebook preview).
+You may still see the plots when opening the notebook in a full editor such as VS Code or Jupyter Lab.

+During execution, you may also encounter warnings related to deprecated pandas arguments (e.g. infer_datetime_format).
+These warnings do not affect the correctness of the results and do not prevent the code from running.

+To ensure accessibility, the generated plots are saved within the same folder as the .ipynb notebook during execution.
+If the plots do not display inline, please refer to the saved plot outputs located alongside the notebook.